aiat-culhi/mac-log/README.md

 # mac-log
 MacLog - digital logbook system for students using Macs/Computers in the lab.
-Tracking the users of used devices.
+Monitoring the users of used devices.